-Optimizing Scrapy for 10k+ SKUs per Hour: High-Throughput Price Monitoring Architecture
+Optimizing Scrapy for 10k+ SKUs per Hour

 # settings.py